metrics-matcher/metrics-matcher.github.io/index.md

 ![Metrics matcher screenshot](/images/screenshot.png)

 Metrics matcher is a Java-based desktop application.
-It requires **Java 8** to be installed.
+It requires **Java 8 with JavaFX** to be installed.
+For example it could be [Oracle JDK 8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).

 It is open and free, licensed under MIT.
 With sources hosted on the GitHub in the [metrics-matcher](https://github.com/metrics-matcher/metrics-matcher) repository.